Third Party Providers

 3. What is the qualification process?

 - The first step in becoming a Purdue MEP resource is to complete the Third Party Provider Application.
-This application requests basic information about organization; general qualifications, areas of expertise, industry focus and references.
+This application requests basic information about the organization; general qualifications, areas of expertise, industry focus, and references.

 - Once the Third Party Provider Application has been completed, applicants must select three clients to complete a Reference Questionnaire.

 Note: Purdue MEP does not accept applications from organizations that are product vendors and/or resellers.

 Incomplete applications will not be processed.
 All questions and requests for information should be made via email to Bill Pearce at email@example.com.
 If there is demand for the provider's services, a member of the Purdue MEP staff will be in contact to initiate the next step in the process, which includes follow up interviews with Purdue MEP.
 A final formal presentation to Purdue MEP staff may also be required.